Routing

 file.
 The routes are loaded through the RouteServiceProvider

-service provider, in the configuration file config/app.php
+service provider.
+In the configuration file config/app.php

 , you can see the provider being referenced.